 Weight and Folded Size

 The Baby Trend is an interesting product in that it is a lightweight stroller but oddly folds into a larger than expected product.
 Despite the larger folded size it does tie with the Chicco Keyfit Caddy for the best in the group for weight and folded size with a score of 9 of 10.
-The low for the group is the BOB Revolution Flex Combo which is quite heavy and large but is a jogging stroller at its core and not the same type of product as the dedicated frame products.
+The Doona also scored well for weight and folded size.
+This option is only 16.5 pounds for the combined weight of a car seat and stroller.

 We feel the weight and folded size of the stroller are important features to consider when looking for a car seat stroller.
 Because the stroller will have the added weight of the car seat and because mom might have medical limitations after childbirth or a C-Section that prevents her from lifting heavy things, we prefer a smaller and lighter product for car seat attachment.
 The dedicated frame strollers fit this bill better than the standard strollers for the most part, and the Baby Trend meets part of this requirement with a weight of 10.9 pounds, making it the lightest option in the review.

 Unfortunately, it is strangely large for being the lightest product with an overall cubic size of 8,661 inches.
 This isn't a super large size mind you, with the Revolution measuring over 15,000 cubic inches, but it isn't as small as the standard stroller, Britax B-Agile 3 Combo that measures at 6,414 cubic inches and only weighs 17.9 pounds.